Picaridin: Mechanism of action

+Research on Anopheles coluzzii mosquitoes suggests picaridin does not strongly activate their olfactory receptor neurons, but instead reduces the volatility of the odorants with which it is mixed.
+By reducing their volatility, picaridin effectively "masks" odorants attractive to mosquitoes on the skin, preventing them from reaching the olfactory receptors to some extent.

 Chemistry

-Icaridin contains two stereocenters: one where the hydroxyethyl chain attaches to the ring, and one where the sec-butyl attaches to the oxygen of the carbamate.
+Picaridin contains two stereocenters: one where the hydroxyethyl chain attaches to the ring, and one where the sec-butyl attaches to the oxygen of the carbamate.
 The commercial material contains a mixture of all four stereoisomers.

 Commercial products

-Commercial products containing icaridin include Cutter Advanced, Muskol, Skin So Soft Bug Guard Plus, Off!
+Commercial products containing picaridin include Cutter Advanced, Muskol, Repeltec, Skin So Soft Bug Guard Plus, Sawyer Picaridin Insect Repellent, Off!
 FamilyCare, Autan, Smidge, PiActive and MOK.O.

-Mechanism

-A potential odorant receptor for icaridin (and DEET), the CquiOR136•CquiOrco, has been suggested recently for Culex quinquefasciatus mosquito.